 Goal-setting at work is hugely important.
 Research indicates that setting specific and challenging goals leads to higher performance than when none are set, which is why it’s such a crucial component of performance management platform.

-Once teams and individuals have got into the habit of setting goals, it’s important to keep employees working towards collective goals, or company-wide objectives.
+Once teams and individuals have got into the habit of setting goals, it’s important to keep everyone aligned towards your collective goals, or company-wide objectives.
 This is where a goal alignment feature of a performance management becomes most important.
 Your performance management system should facilitate the setting, tracking and completion of individual, team, and organizational goals.
 This allows people to have an overview of how each set of goals ladders up into the next one, and ensure greater clarity and alignment.